What are the requirements for certification?

 3. You must be able to show evidence of conformity to the AOA Code of Ethics.

-4. You must have been a member in good standing of the AOA or the Canadian Osteopathic Association for the two years immediately prior to the date of certification.
+4. You must be a member in good standing of the AOA or the Canadian Osteopathic Association at the time of application.

 When and where are exams administered, and how much do they cost?